Frans Michel Penning: Penning gauge

-Penning invented a type of cold cathode vacuum gauge known as the Penning gauge, which Phillips commercialized.
+Penning invented a type of cold cathode vacuum gauge known as the Penning gauge, which Philips commercialized.

 Penning investigated the effect of magnetic fields on low pressure gas discharges.
 He determined that the energy current through a discharge tube in a magnetic field could be used to reliably measure the pressure.
 In his first attempt to measure the energy current, Penning used a triode ion gauge system with a linear electron flight path.
 This method worked, but was fragile and ineffective at very low pressures.
 In his second attempt, he equipped his vacuum tube with a ring shaped cathode and two anode plates above and below in a magnetic field.
 Electrons now traveled a longer flight path out of the ring, between electrodes in a spiral orbit.
 Increasing the electron flight path allowed for more collisions with meta-stable atoms.
 This amplified the electron signal, which was sufficient to measure gas pressure.
 The Penning manometer (vacuum gauge) emerged as a practical application.